 Value Investing Example

 One well-known value investor is Warren Buffett.
-Buffett is Berkshire Hathaway’s CEO and is considered one of the most successful investors in history.
+Buffett is Berkshire Hathaway’s CEO and one of the most successful investors in history.

 He follows a value investing strategy, which has led him to amass a fortune of over $80 billion.

-To find stocks he believes are undervalued, Buffett looks for companies with strong fundamentals that are trading at a discount to their intrinsic value.
+To find stocks he believes are undervalued, Buffett looks for companies with strong fundamentals trading at a discount to their intrinsic value.

 Once he has found these companies, he buys their stock and holds onto it until the market catches up to his assessment.